Connect For Life Program

 What will be discussed?

 In our peer support groups, we will thoughtfully explore various aspects of your journey in a safe and trauma-informed environment.
-This will include respectful and compassionate discussions about personal experiences, coping strategies, emotional support, triggers, safety plans, available resources, and themes of hope and recovery.
+This will include respectful and compassionate discussions about personal experiences, coping strategies, emotional support, stages of grief, triggers, safety plans, available resources, health literacy and themes of hope and recovery.
 Throughout our conversations, we are committed to maintaining confidentiality and fostering a non-judgmental, supportive, and compassionate atmosphere.
 This means we will respect each other’s stories and emotions, ensuring that everyone feels safe to participate and share openly.
 Together, we will create a community where healing is possible, and each person’s journey is valued and honoured.

 What is Therapeutic Photography and PhotoVoice?